-Our approach is based on partnership and collaboration, focusing on developing the capacity of practitioners, governments, and the development community to design innovative and concrete strategies to improve women’s rights to land and resources.
+Through partnership and collaboration, Resource Equity focuses on developing the capacity of rural women, practitioners, governments, and the development community to design and advocate for innovative and concrete strategies to improve women’s rights to land and resources.

-Concurrently, Resource Equity focuses on developing the capacity of individuals and organizations around the world to address challenges to women’s secure land and natural resource rights.
-Through our capacity development programs and strong partnerships, we aim to help create a global cohort of experienced practitioners with expertise in women’s land and resource rights.
-Our goal is to shift the global practice to embrace a women first approach to securing land and resource rights worldwide.
+We help lawyers, policy-makers, and program implementers by focusing developing the capacity of individuals and organizations around the world to address challenges to women’s rights to land and resources.
+Our programs help create a global cohort of experienced practitioners with expertise, with the goal of shifting the practice to embrace a women-first approach to securing land and resource rights worldwide.

 A woman’s right to land and resources is central to other development goals such as food security, agricultural productivity, health, education, ecological protections, reduced violence against women and the promotion of human rights.
 Our work has a lasting impact if there is social acceptance of a woman’s right to land and resources.
 We develop and advocate for innovative approaches, working with local institutions to find innovative ways to secure women’s land and resource these rights.

 Global Learning and Research

 Drawing on best practices and lessons learned from our own and other projects ensures that our work continues to be relevant and innovative.
 We conduct qualitative studies to determine the best approaches for securing women’s rights.